-We may live in three homes and have three very different lives, but we’re family by choice.
+We may live in two homes and have two very different lives, but we’re a family by choice.

 Each week we will be updating this post with our weekly menu plans.